multiformats/unsigned-varint/README.md

 This unsigned varint (VARiable INTeger) format is for the use in all the multiformats.

-There is time to discuss the details of this.
-All  multiformats are far from requiring this varint.

 ## Format

 Our unsigned varint is an MSB based unsigned varint.